Gradient Descent Algorithm: How Does it Work in Machine Learning?

 Gradient Descent Algorithm

-While gradient descent is a powerful optimization algorithm, it can also present some challenges that can affect its performance.
+While gradient descent is a powerful optimization algorithm, it can also present some challenges affecting its performance.
 Some of these challenges include:

 1. Local Optima: Gradient descent can converge to local optima instead of the global optimum, especially if the cost function has multiple peaks and valleys.